codecov/impact-analysis-example-python/README.md

 **Step 7: Seeing Impact Analysis in the UI**
 -------------

-After CI/CD has completed, you should see a comment from Codecov.
+After CI/CD has completed, you should see a comment from Codecov similar to this [PR](https://github.com/codecov/impact-analysis-example-python/pull/14).
 The comment will now show 2 new elements

 1. Under `impacted files`, you should see a `Critical` label next to `example-app/utils/time.py`.
 This means that the PR has a change in that file that is frequently hit in production.
 2. Under `related entrypoints`, you should see `/time`.
 This means that the PR has a change that touches that endpoint.